Christian worldview: Differing Christian worldviews

 Different denominations of Christianity have varying worldviews.
 There are varieties of particulars within the Christian worldview, and disputes of the meaning of concepts in a Christian worldview.
 Certain thematic elements are common within the Christian worldview.
-For instance, Northrop Frye indicated as the central clusters of the system of metaphors in the Bible - mountain, garden, and cave.
+For instance, Northrop Frye indicated as the central clusters of the system of metaphors in the Bible – mountain, garden, and cave.
 A similar thematic representation of Christian worldview in the Reformed tradition has been formulated as Creation, Fall, Redemption and Consummation.
+The symbolic term Christian worldview has been called a "defining marker of American evangelical culture."

+With regard to Calvinist theology, Reformed theologian R. C. Sproul argues that "Reformed theology so far transcends the mere five points of Calvinism that it is an entire worldview.
+It is covenantal.
+It is sacramental.
+It is committed to transforming culture.
+It is subordinate to the operation of God the Holy Spirit, and it has a rich framework for understanding the entirety of the counsel of God revealed in the Bible."

 Worldview vs. doctrine

-The U.S. use of the term "worldview" in Christian rhetoric can be traced to the evangelical Reformed philosopher H. Evan Runner of Calvin College in Grand Rapids, Michigan.
-Runner used the term in his evangelical Reformed community in North America, promoting the worldview concept from a philosophical concept to a synonym for "doctrine."
+The U.S. use of the term worldview in Christian rhetoric can be traced to the evangelical Reformed philosopher H. Evan Runner of Calvin College in Grand Rapids, Michigan.
+Runner used the term in his evangelical Reformed community in North America, promoting the worldview concept from a philosophical concept to a synonym for doctrine.